quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 ### Hints

-- You only need to work with one type, but one will return `int`, the other `[]int`.
-- If you think about the arguments to your function first, it'll give you a very small set of valid solutions
+If you think about the arguments to your function first, it'll give you a very small set of valid solutions
   - The array you want to reduce
   - Some kind of combining function